davidjosephhayes/spotticker/README.md

 Add the following lines before the 'exit 0' text

     $ su pi -c 'node /home/pi/spotticker/index.js < /dev/null &'

-<h3>Midori Browser startup on boot</h3>
-Now that Node.js is automatically starting up on boot, we'll need our browser to direct itself to a preconfigured page in the 'index.js' file.
-Let's autostart Midori and have it navigate to that specific URL.
-First, navigate to the 'autostart' file and open it:

-    $ cd /etc/xdg/lxsession/LXDE
-    $ sudo nano autostart

-Second, comment out the first three lines, and add these other lines.
-When completed, it should look like the following:

-    #@lxpanel --profile LXDE
-    #@pcmanfm --desktop --profile LXDE
-    #@xscreensaver -no-splash
-    @xset s off
-    @xset -dpms
-    @xset s noblank
-    @unclutter -idle 0.1 -root
-    sleep 60
-    @midori -e Fullscreen -a http://localhost:1337

-When you're finished, click ^X, Y, and hit Enter to save your changes

 <h3>Wifi Configuration</h3>